chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ![Add Chef Server Popup Menu](/images/automate/add-chef-server-popup-menu.png)

 Mention the correct Name, FQDN, and IP Address of the system.
 Click _Add Chef Server_.
-The desired server gets added to the Chef Infra Server.
+The desired server gets added to the list of  Chef Infra Server.

 **Note:** If the mentioned FQDN and IP Address is incorrect, the box displays an error as shown below: